memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 You can see that on little-endian systems, the least significant byte (`0xEF`) comes in the first memory location, as opposed to big-endian which starts with the most significant byte (`0xDE`).
-Now it should be clear that if the same byte buffer is loaded into a big-endian and a little-endian system, they will be intepreted as very different integers.
+Now it should be clear that if the same byte buffer is loaded into a big-endian and a little-endian system, they will be interpreted as very different integers.

 At Bond, we initially took pains to build `hton` (host-to-network)